All Collections

 Post change/implementation testing and reviews

 All changes, updates, and fixes to Indigo undergo manual and automated testing.
-Our quality assurance team employs TestRail as their tool for creating test scenarios, performing tests, and monitoring and documenting results.
+Our quality assurance team creates test scenarios, perform tests, and monitor and document results.

 The team follows a guide on writing test cases.
 Test cases require detailed navigation steps (instructions on how to reproduce the test), the specific parameters to undertake the test, and details on the expected and actual results.
 A writing guide accompanies the building of test cases.